“There are precious few public institutions where the faculty feels as close to the students or values them as highly.“

 Sustainability Studies including

-- Over the course of their studies, Evergreen students accumulate a detailed account of their work and progress detailed in narrative evaluations.
-These evaluations provide a strong foundation for faculty recommendations and a useful and informative resource for job and graduate school applications.
+- Over the course of their studies, Evergreen students accumulate a detailed account of their work and progress in narrative evaluations.
+These evaluations provide a strong foundation for faculty recommendations and a useful resource for job and graduate school applications.